 Full configuration steps for each of these options are pretty detailed; rather than try to cover them all here, you can visit the links below for more details:

-- KnowledgeOwl reader accounts: accounts are created and administered within KnowledgeOwl directly.
+- KnowledgeOwl reader accounts: Accounts are created and administered within KnowledgeOwl directly.
 You'll manually assign readers to reader groups as you create them, or use Auto-assign groups by email rules.
-See Enable reader logins for setting this up.
+Refer to Enable reader logins for setting this up.

 - SAML Single Sign-On (SSO) integration: Work with your IT team to integrate with an existing SSO provider your company already has, so people use the same login process for KnowledgeOwl as other tools.
 In this setup, the accounts are authenticated using your authentication provider and the KnowledgeOwl reader account is created/updated using info from that provider.